We carry out the regulatory functions previously carried out by the BAI.

 Audiovisual on-demand services:

 Coimisiún na Meán is responsible for regulating audiovisual on-demand media services established in Ireland.
-We have published the first statutory register of media service providers that own and operate audiovisual on-demand services and it is available on our website.
+Our statutory register of media service providers that own and operate audiovisual on-demand services is available here.
 Guidelines on how to notify Coimisiún na Meán that you are operating an audiovisual on-demand service may be found here and Rules may be found here.
 A notification form may be found here.

 We will also be examining the feasibility of a European Works Levy to support the production of European content.